GraphFilter/GraphFilter/README.md

 + It helps the researcher in Graphs to test conjectures and results.
 + Visualize, draw and manipulate Graphs
 + Create well-known Graph layouts
-+ Manipulate files with an file tree
++ Manipulate files with an tree file manager

 ## Used libraries